 Public Education (K-12) Funding

-North Carolina currently funds schools with a complex formula that includes three basic types of allotments: position allotments, dollar allotments and categorical allotments.
+Well-funded, diverse schools are the embodiment of these democratic ideals North Carolina currently funds schools with a complex formula that includes three basic types of allotments: position allotments, dollar allotments and categorical allotments.
 Position allotments include funding for teachers, principals and instructional support staff and other school personnel.
 Dollar allotments can be used to fund positions like teacher assistants and textbooks.
 Categorical allotments are used for budget items such as transportation and at-risk student services.
 View a summary of the funding formula.
-You may also want to review this document for more historical context presented in December, 2017 by Adam Levinson, the NCDPI Chief Financial Officer.
+You can read this document for more historical context presented in December, 2017 by Adam Levinson, former NCDPI Chief Financial Officer.

 The NEA estimates that North Carolina is ranked 39th in the nation in spending per student at $9,528 per child.
 The national average is estimated at $11,934.
 Textbook funds remain below pre-recession funding levels, reduced from $76 (inflation adjusted) to $47 per pupil.
 In addition, classroom supplies funding was reduced from $66 (inflation adjusted) to $30 per pupil.